TemporalData/UDC/README.md

 ## Structure of Project

     .
-    ├── Clustering  #
-    ├── Embeddings	#
-	│   ├── SimCSE	# The official SimCSE repository
+    ├── Clustering          # Code used for clustering ├── Embeddings	        # Code for generating the embeddings │   ├── SimCSE	        # The official SimCSE repository
 	│   ├── simcse_generation	# Scripts used to train the simcse model
 	│   └── word2vec	    # Scripts used to train the word2vec model
-	├── Preprocessing	# Extracting relevant data from the raw files │   └── visualization	# Charts used in the report
-	├── Visualization	# Contains code for visualizing the embeddings │   ├── models/dental_simcse    # Stores the embeddings from the dental simcse model │   └── tensorboard_dir			# Stores the required files for the tensorboard visualization
-    └── README.md		# Description file
+	├── Preprocessing	    # Extracting relevant data from the raw files │   └── visualization	    # Charts used in the report ├── Visualization	    # Contains code for visualizing the embeddings │   ├── models/dental_simcse    # Stores the embeddings from the dental simcse model │   └── tensorboard_dir		# Stores the required files for the tensorboard visualization └── README.md		    # Description file

 ## Download and Usage